Regular Show: Music

-Regular Show has no regular theme music; instead, at the beginning of each episode, a blurred sound (provided by Quintel) followed by a ticking clock is heard over the title cards.
+Regular Show's intro consists of a blurred sound (provided by Quintel) followed by the sound of a clock ticking with a title card and the opening credits.
 The main composer of the series is Mark Mothersbaugh, one of the founding members of the band Devo.
 As Quintel was developing the pilot, he considered asking Mothersbaugh to create the music for the show.
 The episode's animatic was sent to Mothersbaugh, along with a request for him to join the show's staff and crew.

-Regular Show also made use of licensed songs—mostly from the 1980s—which began when Quintel and the staff writers started recording the animatics using copyrighted songs for the montage scenes.
+Regular Show also made use of licensed songs — mostly from the 1980s — which began when Quintel and the staff writers started recording the animatics using copyrighted songs for the montage scenes.
 The network executives watched the animatic and asked the crew if they wanted to use some of the songs for the finished episodes.
-Quintel said that the songs are chosen for their suitability for the scene, whether they sound good and if their licensing is affordable.
+Quintel said that the songs are chosen for their suitability for the scene, whether they sound good, and if their licensing is affordable.
 Quintel enjoyed using the songs in the episodes, saying he thought adult viewers may remember them and younger viewers might appreciate older music.
-Songs in the show include "You're the Best Around", "Mississippi Queen", "Don't You (Forget About Me)" and "A Holly Jolly Christmas".
+Some songs used in the show include "I'm Alright", "You're the Best Around", "Mississippi Queen", "Don't You (Forget About Me)" and "A Holly Jolly Christmas".
 The show also used several non-'80s songs, such as "Pale Blue Eyes" by The Velvet Underground in Regular Show: The Movie and "'Heroes" by David Bowie in the series finale.
 Another notable song used in the show is "Here Comes a Regular" by The Replacements, a band often considered as underground.

 The show also produced original songs that were used in episodes, which were generally composed by Mothersbaugh and written by one of the staff's storyboard artists.
 "Summertime Loving, Loving in the Summer (Time)" was written by staff member Sean Szeles and appeared in the episode "This Is My Jam" (season 2, episode 13).

+Revival

+On June 12, 2024, Warner Bros.
+Discovery announced that a new Regular Show series had been greenlit for two seasons, with Quintel returning as showrunner.
+On September 30, 2024, Mark Hamill confirmed that he would reprise his role as Skips.